How to Get Organized: A 3-Day Series

 An introduction to our tidying series created by an organization expert

 Welcome to CH&L‘s Get Organized Series with organization expert, Fernanda Kirk.
-We first introduced you to Fernanda last week in a story featuring four tips for decluttering your space during this time at home.
+We first introduced you to Fernanda in a story featuring four tips for decluttering your space during your time at home.

 Over the next 3 days, she is going to guide us through the process of getting your home organized with step-by-step instructions, questions to help you decide what you want to keep, and tips to make your home feel clean, clutter-free and most importantly, a home that feels like you.

 Before we begin, let’s talk about some guidelines that will keep you on track and help you stay motivated during this tidying marathon.
 We will tidy by category, not by location, helping you identify duplicates and understand the amount of stuff you own.
 Further, this method is more efficient when you follow a specific order, so we will tackle clothes, books, paper, miscellaneous and sentimental items.